lukevance/fantasy-football-lambdas/README.md

 # Fantasy Enrichment API

-A small serverless application to provide enrichment data for the fantasy football analysis and intelligence app.
+A set of serverless functions to provide enrichment data for the fantasy football analysis and intelligence app.